-Bumblebee Campground is nestled in a dense forest near the Little North Fork Coeur D'Alene River, making it a perfect fishing and seasonal hunting base camp.
+Bumblebee Campground is a beautiful meadow near the Little North Fork Coeur D'Alene River, making it a perfect fishing and seasonal hunting base camp.
 Swimming and floating the river are popular activities as well.

-Bumblebee is comprised of two loops, each with vault toilets and hand-pumped drinking water.
+Bumblebee is comprised of two loops, each with vault toilets.
+Hand-pumped drinking water is available.
 Roads are paved and campsite parking spurs are sealed gravel.

 Several single-family campsites are available.
 A group site can accommodate up to 100 people.

 Extra Vehicles: One vehicle is included in your single campsite fee.
 Each additional vehicle will be charged a per day fee.
 If that fee is not paid with your reservation, it will be collected on site (cash or check only).
 Maximum two vehicles per site.

 SCRS & Recreation.gov policy states we will keep your reserved site until check-out time on the day after the scheduled arrival date.
 If you haven't occupied it at any time during this period, your reservation is null and void and will be given to first come first serve campers.
 Your reservation will be a no show and no refund will be given.

 The campground sits next to Bumblebee Creek near the Little North Fork Coeur D'Alene River at an elevation of 2,200 feet.

 Coeur d'Alene National Forest spans 726,819 acres and is one of three forests comprising the Idaho Panhandle National Forests.
 The majority of Idaho's waters are located in this northern region.

 The town of Coeur d'Alene is a delightful place to explore.
 Visitors can go paddle boating or parasailing on Lake Coeur d'Alene, or even take a trip around the lake on a seaplane.
 A variety of shops and restaurants are available.